redcic75/tourmagne-gpx-comparator/readme.md

 - Handle GPX with multiple tracks or multiple track segments
 - Add performance indicator calculation (distance per 24 hours)
 - Improve format of generated gpx so that it opens in any gpx reader
-- In browser :
-  - Add map
-  - Add input for tolerance & trigger
-  - Add possibility to download missed points gpx
+- In browser, add possibility to download missed points gpx